vegaprotocol/specs/specs/0006-positions-core.md

 	- SellerPosition.size -= Trade.size

 1. If either position record has Position.size == 0, delete it, otherwise save the updated record.

+## Updating net active buy and sell order volumes

+Net active buy volume (and net active sell) volume refer to the aggregated size of buy (and sell) orders that a trader has active on the order book at a point in time.

+These numbers are affected by any transaction that alters the net sum of a trader's open orders on the order book, including:

+- trades that a trader is party to
+- a trader's new order (which will increase or decrease the net buy or sell volume)
+- a trader's size updates to existing orders
+- a trader's cancellation of an order
+- expiry of a trader's existing order